kuddai/jupytext.nvim/README.md

 The [`jupytext` command line utility](https://github.com/mwouts/jupytext) must be installed.

-It is recommended to also have [`jq`](https://jqlang.github.io/jq/) installed.
-This is used to obtain the metadata from the `.ipynb` file without having to fully load it into Neovim's memory.

 After following the [installation](#installation) instructions, the `:checkhealth jupytext` command can be used inside Neovim to verify the prerequisites.